-The objective of this program is the publication of financial statistics concerning the federal government, the provincial, territorial, and local governments and the Canada and Quebec pension plans, based on the Government Finance Statistics (GFS) accounting framework developed by the International Monetary Fund (IMF).
+The objective of this program is the publication of financial statistics concerning the federal government, the provincial, territorial, and local governments and the Canada and Quebec pension plans, based on the Government Finance Statistics accounting framework developed by the International Monetary Fund.

-The Government Finance Statistics program is designed to measure and analyze the economic dimensions of the public sector of Canada.
-These economic dimensions are: revenues, expenditures and the resulting surplus or deficit, assets and liabilities and net worth or net debt position.
+The Government Finance Statistics program (GFS) is designed to measure and analyze the economic dimensions of the public sector of Canada.
+These economic dimensions are: revenues, expenditures and the resulting surplus or deficit, assets and liabilities, and net worth or net debt position.

 Since government financial statements and reports are based on the organizational structures and on the accounting and reporting practices of individual governments, there is a lack of consistency across jurisdictions and over time.

-Given this lack of uniformity in reporting practices, Statistics Canada (STC) over the last 65 years, in cooperation with representatives of all levels of government and with the academic and business communities, developed the Financial Management System (FMS).
+Given this lack of uniformity in reporting practices, over the last 65 years, Statistics Canada, in cooperation with representatives of all levels of government and with the academic and business communities, developed the Financial Management System (FMS).

-The FMS was founded on a modified-cash based system of accounting.
-In recent years, Canadian governments have moved from a modified-cash based accounting system to an accrual based accounting system.
-As such the statistical system underlying government finance statistics must also change.
-Statistics Canada has decided to move towards reporting government finance statistics on a Government Finance Statistics 2001 basis.
-The GFS 2001 is an international accepted accrual accounting framework for government finance statistics.
+The FMS was founded on a modified cash-based accounting system.
+In recent years, Canadian governments have moved from a modified cash-based accounting system to an accrual-based accounting system.
+As such the statistical system underlying GFS must also change.
+Statistics Canada has decided to move towards reporting GFS on a GFS 2001 basis.
+The GFS 2001 is an internationally accepted accrual accounting framework for GFS.
 The GFS 2001 is also fully integrated with the United Nation's System of National Accounts framework.

-The present statistical program replaces the descriptions in Consolidated Government Financial Assets and Liabilities (record no. 1709) and Consolidated Government Revenue and Expenditures (record no. 1735) became inactive after the publication of 2008 data.
+The present statistical program replaces the descriptions in Consolidated Government Financial Assets and Liabilities (record number 1709) and Consolidated Government Revenue and Expenditures (record number 1735), which became inactive after the publication of 2008 data.

-The core of the GFS analytic framework is a set of four financial statements.
+The core of the GFS analytical framework consists of a set of four financial statements.
 Each of these statements is described in the "Documentation" section at the bottom of this page.